PhD in Health Administration Degree Programs in Virginia

 With a doctoral degree, you may be ready to take on the workforce and apply for positions in research, postsecondary instruction, and executive-level management.
 The right option for you depends on how you spend your time as a doctoral student, so ensure that your courses and experiences are valuable to your career goals.

 At private and nonprofit organizations across Virginia, you may look into medical management careers.
-The Bureau of Labor Statistics reports an average salary of $
+Medical services managers earn an average salary of $118,530 per year.
+Between 2018 and 2028 medical management jobs in Virginia are projected to increase by 18%.

 Research coordination is another option.
-The average salary for a clinical research coordinator is $
+The average salary for a clinical research coordinator is $148,490 per year.
+Between 2018 and 2028, Virginia jobs in this field are forecast to increase by 4%.

 Get involved in local organizations to build your professional network.
 Relevant organizations in Virginia include the Virginia Hospital & Healthcare Association and the Virginia Society for Healthcare Human Resources Administration.